Relationships are supposed to uplift your mood, cheer you up, and bring out the best in you and not otherwise.

 When in a relationship, each partner complements each other.

 They stay together in good and in bad.
-They’re there to help other overcome weaknesses and support their partner to achieve their dreams.
+They’re there to help others overcome weaknesses and support their partner to achieve their dreams.

-Listed below are some hints helping to you to know if you’re in a bad relationship and if it’s impacting your mental health.
+There are some hints helping you to know if you’re in a bad relationship and if it’s impacting your mental health.
+Here are symptoms of toxic relationship:

 1. Happiness is a thing of past